-Somebody with long hair will likely wake up with a soaking pillow in the morning that takes days to dry.
-This means that getting into bed with wet hair will likely speed up pillow staining.
+Somebody with long hair will likely wake up with a soaking pillow that takes days to dry.
+Getting into bed with wet hair will likely speed up pillow staining.

 Showering before bed can help you sleep better, but use a cap to keep your hair dry, use a hair dryer, or wear a sleeping hat or silk headscarf before retiring for the night.

 Drooling isn’t an attractive part of the sleep cycle, but it happens to everybody.